Miles Breuer

 Miles John Breuer (January 3, 1889 – October 14, 1945) was an American physician and science fiction writer of Czech origin.
-Although he had published elsewhere since the early 20th century, he is considered the part of the first generation of writers to appear regularly in the pulp science fiction magazines, publishing his first story, "The Man with the Strange Head", in the January 1927 issue of Amazing Stories.
+Although he had published elsewhere outside of the genre publications since the early 20th century, he is considered the part of the first generation of writers to appear regularly in the pulp science fiction magazines, publishing his first story, "The Man with the Strange Head", in the January 1927 issue of Amazing Stories.
 His best known works are "The Gostak and the Doshes" (1930) and two stories written jointly with Jack Williamson, "The Girl from Mars" (1929) and The Birth of a New Republic (1931).

 Early life and medical career

 Miles J. Breuer was born in Chicago, in 1889, to Charles (Karel) and Barbara Breuer, Czech immigrants from the Austro-Hungarian Empire.
 The family moved to Nebraska in 1893 while Charles pursued a medical degree at Creighton University in Omaha.
 Miles grew up in the Czech community of Crete, Nebraska.
 He graduated from Crete High School in 1906.

 He attended the University of Texas, where he earned a master's degree in 1911.
 After earning a medical degree in 1915 from Rush Medical College, which was then at the University of Chicago, Breuer returned to Nebraska to join his father's medical practice.
 In 1916 Miles married Julia Strejc.
 The couple had three children together, Rosalie, Stanley, and Mildred.

 During World War I Miles Breuer served for twenty months in France as a first lieutenant in the Army Medical Corps.
 Rejoining his father's medical practice after the war, Breuer contributed frequent medical articles to Czech-language newspapers, as well as a monthly health column in the country's largest Czech-language agricultural monthly.
 In 1925 he published a handbook called Index of Physiotherapeutic Technic, cataloging a variety of methods for physical therapy.

 Breuer suffered a nervous breakdown in December 1942.
 Shortly afterward he moved to Los Angeles, where he continued his medical practice until 1945.
 He died that year after a brief illness.